Joseph Severn: Life and work after the death of Keats

 In 1861, Severn was appointed British Consul in Rome during the ferment over Italian unification.
 A few months before his arrival Garibaldi had seized the Kingdom of Naples, and all of Southern Italy and Sicily had been annexed to the new Kingdom of Italy.
 Many of the kingdoms, principalities and dukedoms in the Italian peninsula had come together under the leadership of Victor Emmanuel II, but Rome and its surroundings remained as the rump of the Papal States.
 This was the case throughout the majority of Severn's tenure as Consul, as Pope Pius IX managed to retain a fragile hold on power, relying on a garrison of French troops to control Rome.
 Although the official position of the British government on "The Roman Question" was neutrality and nonintervention, Severn often took diplomatic action that his superiors viewed as exceeding his mandate as Consul.
 On several occasions, such as when he used his office to liberate Italian political prisoners in 1864, he was rebuked by the Foreign Office.
 His knowledge of the Italian language and his affability and good humour, however, often helped in mediating between the papal regime and the British government.
-He welcomed British visitors to Rome, such as Elizabeth Barrett and Robert Browning, telling them about the time he nursed Keats, and he was able on many occasions to offer advice and protection for British visitors who found themselves in awkward scrapes.
+He welcomed British visitors to Rome, such as Elizabeth Barrett Browning and Robert Browning, telling them about the time he nursed Keats, and he was able on many occasions to offer advice and protection for British visitors who found themselves in awkward scrapes.
 He eventually retired as Consul in 1872.

 Marriage and family

-In 1828 Severn married Elizabeth Montgomerie, the natural (i.e. illegitimate) daughter of Archibald, Lord Montgomerie (1773–1814) and the ward of Lady Westmoreland, one of the artist's patrons in Rome.
+In 1828 Severn married Elizabeth Montgomerie, the natural (i.e. illegitimate) daughter of Archibald, Lord Montgomerie (1773–1814) and the ward of the Countess of Westmoreland, one of the artist's patrons in Rome.
 Together they had seven children, three of whom became noteworthy artists: Walter and Arthur Severn, and Ann Mary Newton, who married the archeologist and Keeper of Antiquities at the British Museum, Charles Thomas Newton.
-Mary had a successful painting career in England, supporting the family for a time and executing a number of portraits of the Royal Family.
+Mary had a successful painting career in England, supporting the family for a time, and executing a number of portraits of the Royal Family.
 Her early death from measles at the age of 32 affected Severn.
 In 1871, Arthur Severn married Joan Ruskin Agnew, a cousin of the Victorian art and social critic John Ruskin.
 The Severns had another child, Arthur, who died as an infant in a crib accident.
 He is buried between Keats and Severn in the Protestant Cemetery in Rome.